3DPGVA/Prusa-Bear-MK3S-MINI---Ultra-Upgraded-/README.md

     Open source by providing STL, STEP and Autodesk Fusion 360 files

-The original parts from the designers that you have to use them as they are, are the following:
+The original parts from Prusa and Bear designers that you have to use them as they are, are the following:
    1: x_end_idler_tensioner.stl -> https://github.com/gregsaun/bear_extruder_and_x_axis/blob/master/printed_parts/stl/common_to_all_versions/x_end_idler_tensioner.stl

    2: z_motor_mount_front.stl -> https://github.com/gregsaun/prusa_i3_bear_upgrade/blob/master/full_upgrade/for_mk3/printed_parts/stl/z_motor_mount_front.stl